Add to Cart Sold Out

 A Short Stopover in Kyoto

 Are you planning a visit to Expo 2025 in Osaka?
 Then you should definitely make a detour to Kyoto.
-As a young architect, Botond Bognar, author of our Architectural Guide Japan, learned Japanese in the ancient capital in the 1970s.
+As a young architect, Botond Bognar, author of our Architectural Guide Japan (available now in an updated version), learned Japanese in the ancient capital in the 1970s.
 Now he returns every year to enjoy pan-fried tofu and views from the Moon Crossing Bridge.

 Text: Botond Bognar